Space scientists have discovered the hottest place known in the Universe where temperatures reach an amazing 300 million degrees C.

 The cosmic hotspot was detected by an X-ray telescope board a Japanese satellite called Suzaku.
 The cluster of galaxies, labelled RXJ1347, is five million light-years wide.

 Scientists combined their results with X-ray images taken by NASA’s Chandra space telescope to reveal that the record-breaking gas is contained within an area 450,000 light-years wide that is shining like a spot light.
+(Chandra’s many other achievements include identifying brilliantly glowing blobs of gas in the farthest reaches of the Universe.)

 Their best bet to explain the gas’s searing temperatures is that the galaxies collided violently with another swarm of galaxies at a speed of 2,500 miles per second.